jindian/linux_note/linux_startup/start_kernel_part_I.md

 SMP systems are tightly coupled multiprocessor systems with a pool of homogeneous processors running independent of each other.
 Each processor, executing different programs and working on different sets of data, has the capability of sharing common resources \(memory, I/O device, interrupt system and so on\) that are connected using a system bus or a crossbar.

 `lockdep_init` initializes two hash tables.
+"Lockdep" is the kernel lock validator, which, when enabled, creates a detailed model of how locks are used in the kernel.
+This model can be used to find potential deadlocks and other problems.

 To enable lockdep module, enable the configuration of lockdep as follow:

 ```enable_lockdep
 1.  edit .config through menuconfig